kedro-org/kedro-viz/docs/source/share_kedro_viz.md

 ## Publish and share Kedro-viz on AWS

-While kedro viz build offers a platform-agnostic, manual way of publishing and sharing your Kedro-Viz, you can also automate the process using kedro viz deploy, which currently supports AWS.
+While `kedro viz build` offers a platform-agnostic, manual way of publishing and sharing your Kedro-Viz, you can also automate the process using `kedro viz deploy`, which currently supports AWS.
 Support for other cloud providers namely Azure, GCP are in pipeline.

 Below are the steps to follow when deploying to AWS.